axelesp/hello-world-android/README.md

 # hello-world-android

-My first respostory with Android Project
+I am learning to use GitHub with a project of an Android Studio course.